Heikki Mikkola: Husqvarna sponsorship

 In the 1971 season, he won the 250cc West German Grand Prix and was leading the championship after the first four races however, he experienced engine failures in four successive races to fall out of contention and once again place fourth in the series final points standings.
 After the world championship season ended, Mikkola participated in the 1971 Trans-AMA motocross series to help establish the sport of motocross in the United States.
 He took two victories and finished the series in sixth place.

-Mikkola moved up to the premier 500cc class in 1972 as Bengt Aberg's teammate and won the Swiss and Czechoslovakian Grand Prix races.
+Mikkola moved up to the premier 500cc class in 1972 as Bengt Aberg's teammate and won the Swiss and Czechoslovak Grand Prix races.
 He finished the championship in third place behind Roger De Coster and Paul Friedrichs despite Aberg receiving preferential treatment from the Husqvarna team.
 After the world championship season ended, he placed third in the 1972 Trans-AMA motocross series.

 Prior to the 1973 season, Mikkola held discussions with Yamaha's European racing manager, Rodney Gould, about developing a new Yamaha race bike but, when Yamaha hesitated, he re-signed with the Husqvarna team to compete in the 250cc motocross world championship.
 That season, Yamaha introduced its new single shock absorber rear suspension that offered a significant advantage over the previous generation suspensions allowing Yamaha rider Håkan Andersson to dominate the championship.
 Mikkola would finish the season ranked third in the world behind Andersson and Adolf Weil.
 He returned to the United States after the world championship season and won the 1973 Inter-AMA Motocross series title.

 Entering the 1974 FIM Motocross World Championship season, Aberg left the Husqvarna team to join the Bultaco team leaving Mikkola as their top rider.
 His main competition for the world championship came from the Suzuki factory teammates Gerrit Wolsink and defending world champion De Coster.
 Mikkola battled De Coster for the entire season as the two competitors won 17 out of 22 motos that season.
-Mikkola won the first four Grand Prix races of the season before, De Coster was able to win the Czechoslovakian Grand Prix.
+Mikkola won the first four Grand Prix races of the season before, De Coster was able to win the Czechoslovak Grand Prix.
 While De Coster's Suzuki suffered mechanical breakdowns while he was leading five races, Mikkola's Husqvarna showed a perfect mechanical reliability by finishing every race.
 Mikkola credited much of his success to his Husqvarna factory mechanic, Per-Olaf Persson, whose meticulous preparation and maintenance greatly improved the reliability of his motorcycle.